Built-in Version Device is brittle

 git, they should restrict their builds to VxWorks 6.x since MOOC v4.8 is only targeted for 6.x; we shouldn't break front-ends still using older versions of MOOC (although, if they want to use a newer, git-based module with an older MOOC, they could obsolete their version device to work around this bug.)

-#3 Updated by Richard Neswold about 2 years ago
+#3 Updated by Richard Neswold over 2 years ago

 - Target version changed from MOOC v4.8 to MOOC v5.0